Lori Greiner's public image can make her seem simpler than she is.

 Before Shark Tank made her a weekly television personality, Greiner had already learned how to perform a rarer trick: test products in public and understand instantly what moved an audience to buy.

 Her site and ABC biography both lean on the same reputation, the so-called "hero or zero" instinct.
-That phrase is a little glib, but it points toward something real.
+That phrase is a little glib, but it points toward a specific skill.
 Greiner's career sits at the intersection of product design, consumer psychology, and media performance.
-QVC was not just a sales outlet for her.
+QVC was more than a sales outlet for her.
 It was a constant experiment in whether the story around a product was as strong as the object itself.

 That helps explain why she thrived on Shark Tank.
 The show rewards more than capital.
 It rewards the ability to see whether a thing can survive contact with ordinary consumers.